imurdaddynow/ai-auditor-primers/primers/amy.vault.erc4626.primer.md

 **Mitigation**: Add minting fee > max oracle deviation (e.g., 1%).

 ### 355. Missing Redeem Functionality (USSD)
-**Pattern**: Whitepaper promises redeem feature but it's not implemented.
+**Pattern**: Only deposit or mint functions exists but no redeem or withdraw functions.

 **Issue**: No way to burn USSD for underlying collateral, only one-way conversion.